MarcoYou/MarcoYou.github.io/_posts/2020-12-04-01-Portfolio-Theory-Basics.md

 Lintner has shown that removing the first assumption does not change the structure of capital asset prices in any significant way, and second and third assumptions are generally regarded as acceptable approximations to reality.
 Nevertheless, Black finds the 4th assumption the most restrictive amongst all, and is not a very good approximation for many investors, and one feels that the model would be changed substantially if this assumption were dropped.

 Also, Black, Jensen, and Scholes analyzed the returns on portfolios of stocks at different levels of \\(\beta_i\\) in the 1926-1966 period.
-They found that the average returns on these portfolios are not consistent wieth the fundemental equation of CAPM developed by Sharpe.
+They found that the average returns on these portfolios are not consistent with the fundamental equation of CAPM developed by Sharpe.

 Black starts constructing his new model by assuming that investors may take long or short positions of any size in any risky asset, but that **there is no riskless asset and that no borrowing or lending at the riskless rate of interest is allowed**.